CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 [Motivation]: #motivation

 The RDA API is evolving rapidly and adding new fields as it moves towards production.
-Even once a production release is completed more fields will be added rapidly as that API development evolves from a first release focused on reliability and features to followup releases filling in more and more of the data available in the backend systems.
+Even after a production release is completed more fields will be added rapidly as that API development evolves from a first release focused on reliability and features to followup releases filling in more and more of the data available in the backend systems.

-Initially code to handle RDA API data was hand-written as there were relatively few fields at that time and the RDA API team had not yet establish conventions for mapping the data into protobuf.
+Initially code to handle RDA API data was hand-written as there were relatively few fields at that time and the RDA API team had not yet established conventions for mapping the data into protobuf.
 Now the number of fields is growing and those conventions are well established.
 When estimating the ultimate size of the RDA API message objects the team indicated that there might ultimately be 2-5 times as many fields as now.